RocketChat/docs-old/developer-guides/rest-api/chat/syncthreadmessages.md

 | `tmid` | `hbs2ZAjHH2JXrP7C7` | Required | Thread's message ID |
 | `updatedSince` | `2017-11-25T15:08:17.248Z` | Required | Date as ISO string |

+When you provide the `updatedSince` query parameter in the URL then the `update` and `remove` in the response will contain only those updated and removed since this date and time.

 ## Example Call

 ```bash